jrcain-usgs/asc-public-docs/docs/how-to-guides/software-management/releases/isis-release-process.md

     - [ ] In the release tab on GitHub, draft a release and set the target branch to the branch created in Step 4.
     - [ ] On the same page, create a new tag for the release version.
-    - [ ] Name the release "ISISX.Y.Z Produciton".
+    - [ ] Name the release "ISISX.Y.Z Production".

 !!! note ""